pjmgraham/brain-effect-challenge-pg/README.md

 ```bash
 $ composer install
 ```
-3) Go back the root directory of this project and run docker-compose:
+3) Go back the root directory and run docker-compose:
 ```bash
 $ docker-compose up -d
 ```
 4) Wait until docker downloads and runs all the containers (might take a few minutes).
-5) Test that the web server works by visiting this URL: http://localhost:8087
+5) Test that the web server works by visiting the URL: http://localhost:8087
-6) Test that the API works by visiting this URL: http://localhost:8087/api/hello/world
+6) Test that the API works by visiting the URL: http://localhost:8087/api/hello/world
 7) Now you can start coding.
 The main and only files you ought to modify are `public/index.html` and `public/api/index.php`.
 8) Do not forget to do commits periodically and frequently, so we can better understand your thought process.
 9) When you are done, please push your changes to a new repository and share it with us, so we can review your solution.